free1911/WPF-workstation/README.md

 All the functions should be able to run without MS Office installed.
 Support for different formats.
 Tools for batch processing of data files.
+Build with C# using VS2017.
+Platform: Windows. .net Framework version: 4.0